James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | motion_blur | 0.814 | 0.446 |
 | cross_sensor | 0.701 | 0.388 |

-**The verdict — we got BOTH:**
+**The verdict.
+We got BOTH:**

 1. **The fog ceiling is higher than DGLSS++ at every measured epoch and the fog decode nearly tripled.** Fog oracle peaked ~0.217 (ep 10) vs DGLSS++ 0.159, and the final HDC-zs 0.185 is ~2.7x plain DGLSS++'s 0.068.
 Fog LP 0.519 is the highest measured for any extractor.
-The trajectory peaks at ep 10-15 and holds ~0.19-0.20 through 20 — the cov-shift win is stable, not a transient.
+The trajectory peaks at ep 10-15 and holds ~0.19-0.20 through 20; the cov-shift win is stable, not a transient.
 2. **Crosstalk is effectively FIXED, not just improved.** Final crosstalk HDC-zs 0.419 (vs DGLSS++ ~0.10), LP 0.826, and the zs ~ oracle (0.417 vs 0.393) means crosstalk is now assignment-healthy at the frozen-prototype level.
 This is the "fog/crosstalk are not inherently broken" claim, achieved.
-3. **The TTA abilities are BETTER, not sacrificed.** The naive update tracks or exceeds zero-shot throughout (fog naive ~0.19-0.21, crosstalk naive ~0.40), and crosstalk AL purity 0.720 vs DGLSS++ 0.506 — the AL framework gets a cleaner feature space for free.
+3. **The TTA abilities are BETTER, not sacrificed.** The naive update tracks or exceeds zero-shot throughout (fog naive ~0.19-0.21, crosstalk naive ~0.40), and crosstalk AL purity 0.720 vs DGLSS++ 0.506, the AL framework gets a cleaner feature space for free.

-**The paper extractor contribution is now concrete**: per-scan input normalization restricted to the statistics-shifted channels (range/remission) + internal InstanceNorm — a principled covariate-shift fix that raises the ceiling on BOTH conditions AND improves the label-free update, the first extractor variant to do both since the pivot.
+**The paper extractor contribution is now concrete**: per-scan input normalization restricted to the statistics-shifted channels (range/remission) + internal InstanceNorm, a principled covariate-shift fix that raises the ceiling on BOTH conditions AND improves the label-free update, the first extractor variant to do both since the pivot.
 The next battery (full-scale extractor_diff vs DGLSS++ and Robust, tta_ceiling, frozen_ceiling) on the ep-10/15 checkpoint is the final